 Mean score of companies in the Transport Equipment Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Israel Aerospace Industries Ltd (IAI), headquartered in Israel (IL), reported total carbon emissions of approximately 117,950,000 kg CO2e, which includes 20,963,000 kg CO2e from Scope 1 emissions and 96,987,000 kg CO2e from Scope 2 emissions.
-Additionally, Scope 3 emissions from employee commuting accounted for about 17,791,000 kg CO2e.
-The company has shown a slight increase in emissions compared to 2022, where total emissions were approximately 112,402,000 kg CO2e.
-IAI's emissions data indicates a focus on Scope 2 emissions, with a GHG intensity of 103 kg CO2e per unit of revenue in 2023.
-The company has not disclosed any specific reduction targets or initiatives, nor does it appear to have cascaded data from a parent organization.
-As of now, IAI has not committed to any science-based targets or climate pledges, indicating a potential area for future improvement in their sustainability strategy.
+In 2023, Israel Aerospace Industries Ltd (IAI), headquartered in Israel (IL), reported total carbon emissions of approximately 117,950,000 kg CO2e.
+This figure includes 20,963,000 kg CO2e from Scope 1 emissions, primarily from mobile combustion, and 96,987,000 kg CO2e from Scope 2 emissions.
+Additionally, Scope 3 emissions, specifically from employee commuting, accounted for about 17,791,000 kg CO2e.
+The company has shown a commitment to sustainability, with a reported reduction in total emissions from 2022, where they emitted approximately 112,402,000 kg CO2e.
+However, there are currently no specific reduction targets or climate pledges disclosed, nor any data cascaded from a parent organization.
+IAI's Scope 2 GHG intensity was reported at 103.0 kg CO2e per unit of revenue in 2023, indicating a focus on improving efficiency in their operations.
+The company continues to monitor and report its emissions, aligning with industry standards for transparency and accountability in climate commitments.

 Access structured emissions data, company-specific emission factors, and source documents